- Home

 What Not to Place in Recycling Bins

 Some hazardous waste can be recycled if handled properly.
 Other types of hazardous waste must be sent to a special facility.
-It is important that no hazardous waste should be placed in trash containers.
+It is important that no hazardous waste be placed in trash containers.

-Hazardous waste such as batteries, paint, antifreeze, chemicals, and cleaning products should not be mixed with your recyclable materials for collection.
+Hazardous waste, such as batteries, paint, antifreeze, chemicals, and cleaning products, should not be mixed with your recyclable materials for collection.
 Instead, these hazardous wastes should be recycled or disposed of properly.
 Electronic devices such as old computers, monitors, TVs, and cell phones are recyclable but also contain hazardous materials.
 They should not be placed in recycling bins or in trash bins.

 Household Hazardous Materials Program